Lyoa/Lyoa/README.md

 - 🌱 I’m currently taking a refresher in **React** and **Javascript**

-- 💬 Aside from programming languages and codes we can talk about Architectural Planning, 3D Perspectives and drafting.
+- 💬 Aside from coding we can talk about Architectural Planning, 3D Perspectives and drafting.

 - 📫 You can also reach me via email **sczaydeleon@gmail.com**
 <br>